veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 It means it will raise your LDL level and lower your HDL level, which will increase the chance of you having a blood clot, which will cause heart problems.

+## What does it mean for a fat to be good?

+In addition to reversing the effects of the bad fats, some good fats are also [essential](https://en.wikipedia.org/wiki/Essential_fatty_acid), which means you need to eat enough of them every day, just like a vitamin.

 ## Types of fats

 All fats can be divided into these categories: